 The choice to play it straight or go out of box usually stems from what’s happening in the original frame, or if there’s some sort of added dimension that I want to bring to the scene.

+For example, if some character is talking about, or engaging with the Force, you can more or less guarantee that things are going to be kind of strange.
 If a composition is kind of boring, I’ll throw in some particularly splashy ink, or additional flourishes to bring a little more visual flair to the mix, and hopefully, some added energy too.

+That said, some days, a weird ink or color treatment comes about as a result of something else.
 The scene of Luke and Vader standing in the elevator about to visit The Emperor is bathed in blue originally, but listening to Redman’s “Dare iz a Darkside” that morning, I felt compelled to call to that particular album cover and make things a little more eerie— simultaneously playing up both the contempt and/or conflict in Vader and Luke.

+The artistic process itself is always evolving, but there are a lot of considerations and precedents that have more or less stayed the same as the project has gone along.
 In all instances, I really try to think about what’s going on in a given scene and how I can use color to really play up the emotion, or at times, slightly subvert it.

+With regards to the actual finished line-work, the inking, I try to be kind of careless because when you’re looking at a photo and doing an observational drawing of it, you don’t want things to come off looking stiff or, “too referenced”.
 I find a lot to like in artists like John Paul Leon or the late Jorge Zaffino— dudes who really just throw (or in the case of Mr. Zaffino, threw) it down, in some cases using the exacto blade to literally carve the light source into the page.

 I see inking is an exorcism, and coloring as meditation.
 Ideally, the far ends of the spectrum come together in the middle to create something balanced.
+Or not.

 Are there any key differences in how you approach work done in the realistic style used in #darthdays from the more cartoonish style of pencilling employed on The Roman Nose?